jclgoodwin/notes.joshuagoodw.in/pages/enar.md

 Clear and consistent view of enterprise facilitates decision making and planning

-An organisation might want to identify and reduce waste, adhere to new regulations ... or generally better meet its goals and, at the end of the day, make more money
+An organisation might want to identify and reduce waste, adhere to new regulations (e.g. the Clinger--Cohen act ) ... or generally better meet its goals and, at the end of the day, make more money

 ### Challenges